BONJOUR: PARIS, FRANCE

 Oh, and the guy, our waiter, decided to photo-bomb.

 I finally caught another plane to spend some time in Nice, France.
 Once I arrived, my hotel faced the Mediterranean Sea and had a beautiful rooftop restaurant.
 The hotel also offered a full-service Spa with a steam room, Jacuzzi, and massage services.
-Directly across the street was another beach, bars, and restaurants.
+Directly across the street were another beach, bars, and restaurants.
 The first floor of the building had a Casino and, of course, a McDonald's.

 I had a full itinerary for each day, and my relaxation time came when I boarded the sixth plane.